m18646461005/iot/intl.en-US/Device Management/TSL/Add a TSL feature.md

         |:--------|:----------|
         |Feature Name|The service name.
 The name must be 1 to 30 characters in length, and can contain letters, digits, hyphens \(-\), underscores \(\_\), forward slashes \(/\), and periods \(.\).
 It must start with a letter or a digit. |
         |Identifier|The ID of the service.
 The ID must be unique for a product.
 The ID is indicated by the value of the identifier parameter that is specified for the service in the Alink JSON format.
 The ID must be 1 to 50 characters in length, and can contain letters, digits, and underscores \(\_\). **Note:** You cannot set this parameter to one of the following reserved words: set, get, post, time, and value. |
-        |Invoke Method|        -   Asynchronous: IoT Platform returns the result after the call is executed.
+        |Invoke Method|        -   Asynchronous: IoT Platform returns the result after the service is invoked.
 IoT Platform does not wait for a response from the device.
         -   Synchronous: IoT Platform waits for a response from the device.
-If no response is returned, the call times out. |
+If no response is returned, the service invocation times out. |
         |Input Parameters|Optional.
 The input parameters of the service.
 Click **+Add Parameter**, and add an input parameter in the dialog box that appears.

 If the gateway connection protocol is set to OPC UA, you must set a parameter index to specify the order of the parameters.